 Imagine that you’re an up-and-coming singer who has suddenly scored the pop hit of the year.
 You should be on top of the world, but rumors have been flying that you and your cowriters lifted your melody from a much older song.
 You know you did nothing wrong—certainly not intentionally—and are frustrated by the implication that you ripped someone off.
 At the same time, you’re worried that the other side may be able to make a strong case based on similarities between the songs if they decide to sue you for copyright infringement.
 A significant amount of money and your reputation are potentially at stake.
 What should you do, if anything?

-Not one but two pop stars faced this dilemma over the past couple of years.
+Not one but two pop stars faced this dilemma.
 Upon the release of his 2013 hit “Blurred Lines,” singer Robin Thicke faced criticisms that the song sounded too much like Marvin Gaye’s 1977 song “Got to Give It Up,” which Thicke himself had cited as an inspiration.
-And last year, many couldn’t help but notice that the melody of British crooner Sam Smith’s breakout debut single, “Stay with Me,” tracked closely with that of the 1989 Tom Petty hit “I Won’t Back Down.”
+And the following year, many couldn’t help but notice that the melody of British crooner Sam Smith’s breakout debut single, “Stay with Me,” tracked closely with that of the 1989 Tom Petty hit “I Won’t Back Down.”

-From the start, the two singers chose to handle the potential disputes in very different ways.
+From the start, the two singers approached the situations with very different conflict resolution styles.
 One chose litigation and ended up losing a lengthy and public court battle.
 The other chose negotiation and settled the dispute quickly, quietly, and amicably.
 The singers’ early-stage choices dramatically affected how the disputes unfolded, offering key lessons to business negotiators who are trying to decide whether to negotiate or litigate.

 When musical lines blur